Banner Cross Hall: History

-In 1932 the house was purchased by Henry Boot PLC, a Sheffield-based construction company and has been used as their headquarters right up to the present day.
+In 1932 the house was purchased by Henry Boot PLC, a Sheffield-based construction company and has been used as their headquarters right up to 2023.

 Architecture

 The hall is constructed from ashlar with a hipped slate roofs in the Tudor Gothic style.
 The highlights of the exterior are the three storey tower porch which has a crenellated turret.
 The crenellations are continued right round the hall and are an eye-catching feature.
 The roof has eight significant chimney stacks.
 The interior has Tudor arched doorways and moulded cornices.
 The octagonal entrance hall has a Tudor arched fireplace and enriched plaster wall panels.